Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 According to LocalLLM.in, a 7B parameter model in Q4_K_M quantization takes approximately 4–5GB, plus 1–2GB for KV cache and system overhead.
 This means: a 7B model on 8GB is possible, but on the edge, and it's best to close everything unnecessary.

-• ✔️ Working Zone: 7–8B parameter models (Q4_K_M) — requires closing everything else
+• ✔️ Working zone: 7–8B parameter models (Q4_K_M) — need to close everything else

-• Red Zone: 13B+ models — guaranteed freezes or disk swapping
+• Red zone: 13B+ models — guaranteed freezes or disk swapping

 Conclusion: Before choosing a model, close your browser, check ollama ps, and see the actual remaining memory.
 On 8GB, every gigabyte is worth its weight in gold.

-🎯 For Code: Which Model Will Replace Copilot on 8GB
+🎯 For code: which model will replace Copilot on 8GB

 GitHub Copilot costs $10/month.
 A local model for code is $0/month and works offline.
 The only question is which model will run on your hardware.